 Bankruptcy is a legal process that prevents creditors from collecting debts.
 It is intended to provide honest debtors with a way out of debt they cannot repay, and to provide a fresh start.
 Bankruptcy filings stop foreclosure lawsuits, collection lawsuits, foreclosure sales, sheriff sales, repossessions or garnishments, post-judgment collection proceedings, harassing phone calls or letters, and can even save a home in foreclosure.

-Fees for a Chapter 7 bankruptcy will vary between $1,000 and $1,500.
-Fees for a Chapter 13 bankruptcy will vary between $2000 and $3,700.
-In addition to fees, the filer must pay a deposit to cover the filing fee.
+Attorney's fees for a Chapter 7 bankruptcy will vary between $1,000 and $1,500.
+Fees for a Chapter 13 bankruptcy will vary between $2000 and $4,500.
+In addition to attorney's fees, the filer must pay a filing fee.
 At this time the filing fee for a Chapter 7 bankruptcy is $335 and $310 for a Chapter 13.

 No, not necessarily.
 If you intend to keep property you are making payments on; for instance, your car or house, you must continue to make the payments.
 Also, certain debts are not dischargeable, for instance, child support, alimony, and for all practical purposes, student loans.
 Income taxes can only be discharged in certain circumstances.
 Some taxes cannot be discharged at all.
 Also, some debts that can be discharged in a Chapter 13 cannot be discharged in a Chapter 7.
 However, credit card bills, judgments, deficiency claims, medical bills, and unpaid personal loans can all be discharged.